Voiced velar fricative

 The symbol is also sometimes used to represent the velar approximant, which, however, is more accurately written with the lowering diacritic: /[ɣ̞]/ or /[ɣ˕]/.
 The IPA also provides a dedicated symbol for a velar approximant, /[ɰ]/.

 There is also a voiced post-velar fricative, also called pre-uvular, in some languages.
-For the voiced pre-velar fricative, also called post-palatal, see voiced palatal fricative.
+For the voiced pre-velar fricative, also called post-palatal, see voiced palatal fricative § Pre-velar.